 If you discover your dog is showing any of the signs of separation anxiety listed earlier in this article, you should consult with your veterinarian or a veterinary behaviorist.
 Separation anxiety is a clinical diagnosis that only a veterinarian is qualified to make.

 Your veterinarian might prescribe medication to help your dog cope.
 Most dogs adjust very well to modern anti-anxiety medications, many of which are designed to not sedate or dope up your dog.
 Your veterinarian is the expert in this area and can provide you with all the information you need on the medical side.

 For training, you should consult a dog trainer who uses systematic desensitization, such as a certified separation anxiety trainer (CSAT).
 Avoid any trainer who recommends punitive methods, such as yelling, hitting, squirting water, using pinch collar or shock collar corrections, and the like.
 Your separation anxiety dog is not misbehaving.
 He is panicking and in fear for his life when left alone.
 Punitive methods will only make things worse.

 Phyllis Zboril, CTC, CSAT is certified in training and counseling (CTC) by the renowned Academy for Dog Trainers, where she graduated with honors.
 In addition, Phyllis is a Certified Separation Anxiety trainer CSAT), working remotely with clients world-wide.
-She has been a dog trainer in Geneva, Illinois, where she provides expert dog training instruction in the home of clients and holds dog training classes.
+She has been a dog trainer in Geneva, Illinois, and now in Southwest Florida, where she provides expert dog training instruction in the home of clients.